capybaradino/cardgame/README.md

 sudo systemctl enable cardgame_bot

 ## Debug
-To skip user authentication, create file below in the same directory with main.py
+To skip user authentication, create a file below in the same directory as main.py
-Then, open two browser window.
-(Note: need using secret mode to use cookies individualy)
+Then, open two browser windows.
+(Note: need to use secret mode to use cookies individually)
 Access as follows:
   Player1 - http://127.0.0.1:5000/p1
   Player2 - http://127.0.0.1:5000/p2